Home > Analyses > Financial Services > KKR & Co. Inc.

 Financial Performance & Fundamental Metrics

-I will analyze KKR & Co.
-Inc.’s income statement, key financial ratios, and dividend payout policy to assess its core financial health and shareholder value.
+I analyze KKR & Co.
+Inc.’s income statement, key financial ratios, and dividend payout policy to assess its profitability, efficiency, and shareholder returns.

 Income Statement

-The table below summarizes KKR & Co.
-Inc.’s key income statement metrics for the fiscal years 2021 through 2025 in USD.
+The following table summarizes KKR & Co.
+Inc.’s key income statement items for fiscal years 2021 through 2025.

 | 2021 | 2022 | 2023 | 2024 | 2025 | |